-- School Resource Officer provides a law enforcement presence. - Builds and maintains rapport with building staff and student body. - Investigates and reports violations of security, all rules and laws, and school policy. - Advises school administrators of situations which may create harm or exposure. - Summons additional law enforcement, fire service, and EMS as needed. - Attends and participates in REMS and ICS trainings.
+- School Resource Officer provides a law enforcement presence. - Builds and maintains rapport with building staff and student body. - Investigates and reports violations of security, all rules and laws, and school policy. - Advises school administrators of situations which may create harm or exposure. - Summons additional law enforcement, fire service, and EMS as needed. - Attends and participates in REMS (readiness and Emergency Management for Schools) and ICS (Incident Command System) trainings.